rsm-gh/akbl/README.md

 If some areas are not recognized, I'll ask you to launch the block testing window to find the appropriate hex values.
 Once the blocks are found, I'll add them to the configuration file, and I'll commit the changes to the code.

-### How to use the block testing window?
+### Block Testing Window: How to use it?

 1. Execute as root `akbl --block-testing`.
 2. A window will appear, and normally the ID Vendor and ID Product will be already filled.
 If not, akbl may not support your computer.
 3. Click the Connect button, and the block testing block should be ready to be used.

 The block testing will help you find the hex id's of your keyboard by iterating one by one the different possible hex values.
-Normally, the only thing you need to do is to change the Block Number combobox, and click the Test button.
+Normally, the only thing you need to do is to change the Block Number combobox and click the Test button.

 When iterating over the block numbers, everything will be logged.
-Once that you have found a hex color of a areaitem, you can directly write the areaitem name.
+Once that you have found a hex color of an area, you can directly write the areaitem name.
 Here is an example:

 ```
 ## Text File ##